DarrenFrenkel/MDSslides/slides.md

 	- Protocol Version - is the version of HTTP (e.g. HTTP/1.1)
 	- Status Code - (e.g. 200, 404)
 	- Description - a brief description of the status code (e.g. ok, not found)
-- HTTP Response Header:
-	-  is a list of key/value pairs that tells us about our response
+- HTTP Response Header: - is a list of key/value pairs that tells us about our response
+    - Content Type - the sort of resource this is (image/jpeg, text/html, etc.)
+    - Content Length - how long the response body is.
 - HTTP Response Body:
-	- The actual response which is rendered in the client's window (The browser).
-The content of the body will be HTML code.
+	- The actual resource requested.

 -- sm wd